setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 is any Number from 0 to 100 (including **decimals**).
-This property defines the filled area from progress circle in percent. `progress` is animated and count up or down on any value changes whit duration defined in **[`animation:duration`](#animation)** property.
+This property defines the filled area from progress circle line in percent. `progress` is animated and count up or down on any value changes with duration defined in **[`animation:duration`](#animation)** property.
 How the progress is calculated is up to you.
 The progress is shown by default as the **legend** of the circle.

 ###### Example: :scroll: